 - Statuesque Stunner: She's much taller than Anakin and about as tall as the Son himself.

-- Too Good for This Sinful Earth: To the point where even the Son mourned her death.
+- Too Good For This Sinful Galaxy: To the point where even the Son mourned her death.

 - Worf Had the Flu: She is visibly exhausted by her battle with the Son, so when he tries to stab the Father, all she can do is throw herself between them.